Hard problem of consciousness: How the easy and hard problems are related

-Here's an example.
-If one were to program an AI system, the easy problems concern the problems related to discovering which algorithms are required in order to make this system produce intelligent outputs, or process information in the right sort of ways.
-The hard problem, in contrast, would concern questions as whether this AI system is conscious, what sort of conscious experiences it is privy to, and how and why this is the case.
-This suggests that solutions to the easy problem (such as how it the AI is programmed) do not automatically lead to solutions for the hard problem (concerning the potential consciousness of the AI).

-Chalmers' diagnosis of the situation is that the easy facts concern structural and functional explanations, but facts about consciousness are not derivable from structural and functional facts.
-So structural and functional descriptions of the world do not fix facts about consciousness.
-This is because functions and structures of any sort could conceivably exist in the absence of experience.
-Alternatively, they could exist alongside a different set of experiences.
-For example, it is logically possible for a perfect replica of Chalmers to have no experience at all, or for it to have a different set of experiences (such as an inverted visible spectrum, so that the blue-yellow red-green axes of its visual field are run backwards).

 The same cannot be said about clocks, hurricanes, or other physical things.
-In these cases, a structural or functional description is a complete description.
+In those cases, a structural or functional description is a complete description.
 A perfect replica of a clock is a clock, a perfect replica of a hurricane is a hurricane, and so on.
 The difference is that physical things are nothing more than their physical constituents.
 For example, water is nothing more than H2O molecules, and understanding everything about H2O molecules is to understand everything there is to know about water.
 But consciousness is not like this.
 Knowing everything there is to know about the brain, or any physical system, is not to know everything there is to know about consciousness.
-So consciousness, then, must not be purely physical.
+Consciousness, then, must not be purely physical.

 Implications for physicalism

-Chalmers' idea is significant because it contradicts physicalism (sometimes labelled materialism).
-This is the view that everything that exists is a physical or material thing, so everything can be reduced to microphysical things (such as subatomic particles and the interactions between them).
-For example, a desk is a physical thing, because it is nothing more than a complex arrangement of a large number of subatomic particles interacting in a certain way.
-According to physicalism, everything can be explained by appeal to its microphysical constituents, including consciousness.
-Chalmers' hard problem presents a counterexample to this view, since it suggests that consciousness cannot be reductively explained by appealing to its microphysical constituents.
-So if the hard problem is a real problem then physicalism must be false, and if physicalism is true then the hard problem must not be a real problem.
+Chalmers's idea contradicts physicalism, sometimes labelled materialism.
+This is the view that everything that exists is a physical or material thing, so everything can be reduced to microphysical things.
+For example, the rings of Saturn are a physical thing because they are nothing more than a complex arrangement of a large number of subatomic particles interacting in a certain way.
+According to physicalism, everything, including consciousness, can be explained by appeal to its microphysical constituents.
+Chalmers's hard problem presents a counterexample to this view and to other phenomena like swarms of birds, since it suggests that consciousness, and analogously swarms of birds, cannot be reductively explained by appealing to their physical constituents.
+Thus, if the hard problem is a real problem then physicalism must be false, and if physicalism is true then the hard problem must not be a real problem.

 Though Chalmers rejects physicalism, he is still a naturalist.

+Christian List argues that the existence of first-person perspectives and the inability for physicalism to answer Hellie's vertiginous question is evidence against physicalism, since first-personal facts cannot supervene on physical third-personal facts.
+List also claims that there exists a "quadrilemma" for metaphysical theories of consciousness, and that for the metaphysical claims of first-person realism, non-solipsism, non-fragmentation, and one-world, at least one of these must be false.
+List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.